Lexus IS saloon - Reliability & safety (2013-2020)

 Lexus IS reliability

-A first-place finish for Lexus in our 2017 Driver Power customer satisfaction survey and a generally excellent reputation for building dependabe cars should gives buyers superb peace of mind.
-In our 2016 results, the IS model itself came fourth out of 150 cars, but it didn't appear in 2017's results for the top 75 models, indicating it could be starting to show its age.
+A first-place finish for Lexus in our 2020 Driver Power customer satisfaction survey and a generally excellent reputation for building dependable cars should give buyers superb peace of mind.
+The IS model itself came eighth out of the top 75 models, despite being fairly long in the tooth, with an excellent rating for reliability and build quality.
 Even the seemingly complex IS 300h shouldn’t be a cause for concern though: its electric motor technology has been proven in many Toyota and Lexus models and its batteries are designed to last the life of the car.

 And in the unlikely event that there is a problem, you can at least take solace in the fact that Lexus dealers’ customer service is second to none.
 Inside, the car’s cabin feels robust, sold and well screwed together, so it should still be looking its best even after several years of ownership.
 So if you want years of worry-free motoring, you could do a whole lot worse than buy a Lexus IS.